saturnus-ringar/django-bootleg/README.md

 > Link to deployment: <a href="{% url "bootleg:system_info" %}">{% trans "System" %}</a>

-> And an example on what the template could look lie
+> ...and an example on what the template could look like:
 ```python
 {% extends 'website/base.html' %}
 {% block content %}